Professor. Researcher. Writer. Speaker.

 Dr. Crenshaw has served several organizations and boards.
 She has worked with anti-human trafficking organizations such as The A21 Campaign, UnBound Now, The Heart of Texas Human Trafficking Coalition, The Texas Governor's Human Trafficking Task Force, and Operation Mobilization’s Freedom Climb.
 Dr. Crenshaw served as Prevention Chair of the Heart of Texas Human Trafficking Coalition for 3 years (2015-2018).
 Propel Women’s Brain Trust during its launch year (2015-2016) as well as Baylor's Leadership Lecture Series Board (2015-2017).

 Outside of the academy, Dr. Crenshaw has also been invited to speak at ministry and church conferences.
 In these spaces, she shares on the topics of vocational leadership, cultural engagement, and faith and justice integration.
 Some of the events at which she has spoken include Propel Women, Christian Leadership Alliance, Operation Mobilization, The Association for Women in Ministry, The Justice Conference, The Thread, and the W Leadership Conference.

 Perhaps what she enjoys most is her role as wife and mother.
-She and her husband, Craig, reside in Waco, TX with their two young boys Christopher and Corban.
+She and her husband, Craig, reside in Waco, TX with their two young (and active) boys.
 They have been actively involved in Antioch Community Church for 18 years.
 In her free moments, Dr. Crenshaw enjoys reading, writing, traveling, and discovering new restaurants.